Building more housing is a popular goal in SF. Our city has fallen behind, the argument goes, and must do more to end the “housing crisis”.

-And building up increases costs exponentially – here’s one Bay Area developer explaining how a four story, 26 unit building costs twice as much in both labor and materials per square foot to construct as a single family home.
+And building up costs more than building out – here’s one Bay Area developer explaining how a four story, 26 unit building costs twice as much in both labor and materials per square foot as a single family home.

 Eventually, a place gets so dense that building costs put home prices out of reach for many.
 At this point – if residents are determined to further ratchet up density – new buildings must be subsidized by tax dollars or other means.
-Proponents call this “affordable housing”, and it’s a sign your area may be sufficiently populated.
+Proponents call this “affordable housing”, and it’s a sign your area may be dense enough.

 Given that resources are fixed, and that there’s plenty of land for cheap growth in most of the US, it’s hard to conclude building in the very highest density areas maximizes the greater good.

 Beyond cost, resources available must be considered, as more housing means more people.
-Any city planner will tell you that more people must be accompanied by more roads, hospitals, schools, public transportation, etc. For example, when New York City greatly increased its population, without expanding transit, the results were disastrous:
+Any city planner will tell you that an increased population must be accompanied by more roads, hospitals, schools, public transportation, etc. For example, when New York City increased its population, without expanding transit, the results were disastrous:

 The major cause of subway delays is a factor that basically did not exist 15 years ago: overcrowding.
 The subway is a victim of its own success and the city’s resurgence.
 Large crowds slow down trains, which creates more crowding in a vicious circle that takes hours to unwind during every rush.New York Times, 6/28/2017

 There are also natural resources.
-Seattle and Austin have plenty of water for an increased population, for example.
+Seattle and Austin have plenty of water, for example.
 California does not.
 The vast majority of the renewable energy potential in the US is in the Midwest, and shipping that to the coasts is difficult, as John Oliver explains here.

 None of this is to say more housing can’t be built in SF.
 Responsible growth that attracts responsible people may make sense.
 But I take issue with those who believe a) we haven’t built our share of housing, and b) some immediate crisis demands an explosion of careless new construction.
 Call me a GRIMBY (Grow Responsibly In My Backyard).